jrolfe426/confluent-self-managed-connect/README.md

 # Confluent-self-managed-connect
-Walk-through on how to set up self-managed connect.
+Walk-through on how to set up self-managed connect on dedicated hardware or VM.

 ## Deploying a Self-Managed Custom Connector